PokeAPI/pokeapi-js-wrapper/README.md

 ## Internet Explorer 8

-In order to target this browser if must load a Promise polyfill before `pokeapi-js-wrapper`.
+In order to target this browser you must load a `Promise` polyfill before `pokeapi-js-wrapper`.
 You can choose one of your chioce, we recommed [jakearchibald/es6-promise](https://cdnjs.com/libraries/es6-promise) or [stefanpenner/es6-promise](https://github.com/stefanpenner/es6-promise)